 Reduction in carbon emissions with the use of drones while also alleviating road congestion.

 Allowing businesses and individuals to operate drones safely.

 Keep track of who, what, where, and when of every operation in the city.

-Approve/Decline drone operations taking off or landing on city property, government facility, parks or other public places.
+Approve/Decline drone operations taking off or landing on city properties, government facilities, parks or other public places.

-Easily manage authorization to resources with varying levels of permissions.
-Allow access to the drone airspace data and information on any advisories for emergency services, roads, parks and other communities
+Effortlessly manage permissions to access drone airspace data and emergency advisories for services, roads, parks, and communities.

 Regarding Jurisdiction over drone traffic, the FAA has published the following statement.